Kalaschnik/people-counter/README.md

 # People Counter
 ## Primary Objective
-Count the Number of Unique People with a Video
+Count the Number of Unique People within a Video

 ## About
 See the Jupyter Notebooks for progress notes and samples.